jyp/prettiest/blog.md

 contents (Align x) = contents x contents (x :<|> y) = contents x
 ```

-(Note that the above function recursively relies on the invariant being
+(Note that the `contents` function relies on the invariant being
 verified.)

 Other invariants include that text and spacing may not contain any